andrealommen/PHY309/lectures/allChapt11.md

 The dependence on $$\theta$$ is really important.
 You don't get any radiation looking down on the dipole along its axis.
 The dependence on $$\omega^4$$ is really important.
 Intensity is the 4th power of frequency.
-So if you make your signal generator go twice as fast you get 16 as much intensity.
+So if you make your signal generator go twice as fast you get 16 times as much intensity.

 The approximations we made
 are (1) that the size of the dipole is much smaller than the distance you are away